lkcampbell/brackets-ruler/README.md

       * Hook in Drag event to move guide left and right

 * Nice But Not Necessary
-   * Change CSS to LESS (proper namespacing of styles)
    * Update ruler when changing themes in Themes extension
    * Clean up ruler HTML-generator code using jQuery